wallarm/product-documentation/docs/latest/updating-migrating/nginx-modules.md

 ## Step 6: Update the Wallarm blocking page

-In node 3.6, the Wallarm sample blocking page has [been changed](what-is-new.md#when-upgrading-node-34).
+In node 3.6, the Wallarm sample blocking page has been changed.
 The logo and support email on the page are now empty by default.

 If you upgrade the node from version 3.4 or lower and the node is configured to return the `&/usr/share/nginx/html/wallarm_blocked.html` page in response to the blocked requests, [copy and customize](../admin-en/configuration-guides/configure-block-page-and-code.md#customizing-sample-blocking-page) the new version of a sample page.

 ## Step 7: Rename deprecated NGINX directives

-Rename the following NGINX directives if they are explicitly specified in configuration files:
+If upgrading the node from version 3.6 or lower, rename the following NGINX directives if they are explicitly specified in configuration files:

 * `wallarm_ts_request_memory_limit` → [`wallarm_general_ruleset_memory_limit`](../admin-en/configure-parameters-en.md#wallarm_general_ruleset_memory_limit)
 * If you upgrade the node from version 3.4 or lower, there are three more renamed directives: